Further study on Hunt's hypothesis (H) for Levy processes: New examples of L evy processes satisfying (H)

-Note that in Condition (ii) of Proposition \ref{partial} $z_{k+1}$ may be chosen to be much bigger than $z_k$ for each $k\in\mathbf{N}$.
-Hence Proposition \ref{partial} can be used to construct a class of L\'evy processes with indexes $\beta''<\beta$ and satisfying (H).
+Note that in condition (ii) of Proposition \ref{partial}, $z_{k+1}$ can be chosen to be much bigger than $z_k$ for each $k\in\mathbf{N}$.
+Hence Proposition \ref{partial} can be used to construct a class of L\'evy processes with indices $\beta''<\beta$ and satisfying (H).
 As a concrete example, we will give in Example \ref{example1} below a class of subordinators satisfying (H).
-Recall that by virtue of the following remarkable result of Glover and Rao, whenever we obtain a new class of subordinators satisfying (H), we obtain a new class of time-changed Markov processes satisfying (H).
+Recall that by virtue of the following remarkable result of Glover and Rao, whenever we find a new class of subordinators satisfying (H), we obtain a new class of time-changed Markov processes satisfying (H).

 \begin{prop} (Glover and Rao \cite{GR86}) Let $(X_t)_{t\ge 0}$ be a standard Markov process on a locally compact space with a countable base and $(T_t)_{t\ge 0}$ be an independent subordinator satisfying Hunt's hypothesis (H).
 Then $(X_{T_t})_{t\ge 0}$ satisfies (H). \end{prop}